What To Expect Post-treatment

 - Suggestions for additional support (caregiver, hospice)

 Each plan will be different because it’s drafted based on each patient’s specific situation.
-Some patients who have to live with cancer may need caregiver or end of life support.
+Some patients who have to live with cancer may need caregiver or end-of-life support.

 Keeping relevant medical records in a hard-to-lose spot is a step that’s easily overlooked.
 Make sure you have your medical history in one place that’s easy to remember in case you see a new doctor.
 Treatment can also be costly, making it vital to have up-to-date health insurance records in case any issues come up.
 A lot of places offer this important paperwork online.
 Ask your doctor or health insurance provider if this information can be forwarded to the right places when needed.

-How to Help Yourself Recuperate
+How to Help Yourself Recuperate Post Treatment

 In your survivorship care plan, the doctor will have suggestions next steps that can help you recuperate.
 This involves making diet and exercise changes while getting enough rest every night.
 Your doctor will give you specifics that can potentially improve your prognosis.
 Some common suggestions include: